 - Cancer Screening Guidelines by Age (American Cancer Society)

 - Annual eye exam (once every 12 months)

 Covered at 100 percent, no deductible (in-network or out-of-network) and does not count toward the $2,000 annual maximum plan benefit:

 - Two checkups within a 12-month period (must be six months apart)

 Additional preventive care benefits are available for those with chronic medical conditions — such as diabetes or heart disease — through SmileWay Wellness Benefits.

 Preventive Care Versus Diagnostic Care: What’s the Difference?

 As explained in the Anthem Preventive Care Flyer, “Preventive care helps protect you from getting sick.
 If your doctor recommends you have services even though you have no symptoms, that’s preventive care.
 Diagnostic care is when you have symptoms and your doctor recommends services to determine what’s causing those symptoms.”
 So, keep in mind, if your doctor wants to investigate a health issue as a result of your annual physical, you may have to pay out of pocket for those diagnostic services.

 If you don’t have a primary care provider, you should get one.
 Having a doctor who knows your health history and can help coordinate your care is very important.
 It’s also important to use in-network doctors, so you get the care you need at the lowest cost.

 - Medical and Vision Providers: Use the Anthem Find Care tool.
 Find instructions and the Anthem website link on the Tools page.
-Scroll down to the Find Care tile.
+Scroll down to the Find Care tool tile.